SSH Key Management

 Our solutions to SSH key management

-The role of SSH.COM in SSH key mnanagement projects is typically to provide best-of-breed software, best subject matter expertise, and help to structure and manage the project and define SSH-related policies.
+The role of SSH, the company, in SSH key management projects is typically to provide best-of-breed software, best subject matter expertise, and help to structure and manage the project and define SSH-related policies.
 We typically provide 1-2 subject matter experts for larger projects to work with the customer's engineers or outsourcing partners.

 SSH Risk Assessment™

 We usually start with an assessment of SSH and SSH key usage, even before any formal project starts.
 Our Risk Assessment software, process and reporting helps understand the severity of the issue and evaluate risk and priority.
 Our SSH Risk Assessment service is designed to be fast and non-invasive.

 Universal SSH Key Manager®

 Universal SSH Key Manager is our flagship product for managing SSH keys.
 It has been used by numerous large and mid-sized organizations for solving their key management problems.
 It handles the entire lifecycle for key-based access, and integrates to leading identity and access management systems, privileged access and privilege elevation systems, as well as SIEM (Security Information and Event Management) and configuration management.